BenRogersWPG/VSCode-Transparent-Minimap/README.md

 Enable the extension to change the minimap to be transparent.

-## Future Development Ideas and To-dos 📝
+## Future To-dos and Development Ideas 📝

-- Examine performance analysis of code to find potential optimizations
+- Analyze code performance to find potential refactoring or optimization opportunities
+- Introduce localization and/or translation to add extension in more languages
-- User setting to color minimap shadow border or remove it entirely
+- Add a user setting to color minimap shadow border or remove it entirely
 - Improve project animations and add screenshots
-- Translate the extension to other languages
 - Write more tests

-> ➕ Have a feature you'd like me to implement?
+> ➕ Have a suggestion for a feature you'd like me to improve?
 [Submit a feature request on the Repo's Issues page](https://github.com/BenRogersWPG/VSCode-Transparent-Minimap/issues)!

 ## Completed To-dos ✔️